jedlix/jedlix-sdk-android/README.md

 ## Usage

 When you sign up for a [Smart Charging API](https://api.jedlix.com/) account, you get a custom `baseURL`.
-You need to provide it to the SDK, as well as a `ConnectSessionObserver` for observing connect session changes and a `TokenProvider` for your access token.
-Observing the connection session is required because a user might leave the app at any moment.
-The session identifier should be stored, preferably on a remote location, so the user can restore a session when returning.
+You need to provide it to the SDK, as well as a `ConnectSessionObserver` and `Authentication` implementations.

 Configure the SDK: